clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 #.
 Modify the configuration values as desired.
-   For example, to disable BTRFS support change the configuration to be commented out.
+   For example, the snippet below shows BTRFS support configuration changed change to be disabled and commented out.

       .. code-block:: bash